Peanut: Nutrition

 Raw Valencia peanuts are 4% water, 48% fat, 25% protein, and 21% carbohydrates (table).

 In a reference amount of 100 g, peanuts provide 2385 kJ of food energy, supply 9 g of dietary fiber, and are a rich source (defined as more than 20% of the Daily Value, DV) of several B vitamins, vitamin E, and various dietary minerals, such as manganese, magnesium, and phosphorus.
 The fats are mainly polyunsaturated and monounsaturated (83% of total fats when combined; table source).

 Some studies show that regular consumption of peanuts is associated with a lower specific risk of mortality from certain diseases.
 However, the study designs do not allow cause and effect to be inferred.
 According to the US Food and Drug Administration, "Scientific evidence suggests but does not prove that eating 1.5 ounces per day of most nuts (such as peanuts) as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease."

+Countering malnutrition

+With their high protein concentration, peanuts are used to help reduce or prevent malnutrition.
+Plumpy Nut, MANA Nutrition, and Medika Mamba are high-protein, high-energy, and high-nutrient peanut-based pastes developed to be used as a therapeutic food by agencies including USAID to help in famine relief in developing countries.